Rapenzol/Amazon-clone/README.md

-# Amazon-clone website having navbar,body and footer
+# Amazon-clone
+This is my first Reposatory